petervislocky/weatherApp/README.md

 3. Once the file is added to path you can run the program from anywhere in your terminal by typing the name of the program, "weather"!
     - Note: if you choose not to add the program to PATH, you will need to be in the directory you downloaded the program into in order to run it

-### Mac/Linux
+### Mac
 For right now you guys will need to clone the repo and have python installed to use this
-1. Make sure you have Git and Python 3.12 installed
+1. Make sure you have Git and Python >= 3.12 installed
-2. In the terminal run `git clone https://github.com/petervislocky/weatherApp/tree/v1.0.0`
+2. In the terminal run `git clone https://github.com/petervislocky/weatherApp`
 3. Cd into the project directory and run `python main.py`
 4. To create a working exe file (so you can use the program as intended), use pip to install pyinstaller, and in the project directory run `pyinstaller --onefile --name weather main.py`
 5. Add the exe file to PATH and enjoy!

+### Linux
+Linux exe file is located in /dist_linux.
+Download and add to path (if you're daily driving Linux I imagine I don't need to include instructions to add to path:)), for now `--update` flag WILL replace your exe file with an exe compiled for windows and will break the program so until I fix that I suggest not running that.
+I'm working to make the update file cross compatable at the moment and will update this when I do.

 ## Usage
 Supports the `-l` or `--location` flag, use this option to specify the location to show the weather for.
 If not specified the program will just prompt you for the location.
-`-m` or `--metric` flag converts all output units to metric, conversely the `-i` or `--imperial` flag is used for imperial units *however* imperial units is the default so this flag is unnecessary and is just there for clarity's sake.
+`-m` or `--metric` flag converts all output units to metric, conversely the `-i` or `--imperial` flag is used for imperial units *however* imperial units is the default so this flag is unnecessary and is just there for clarity's sake. `-v` or `--verbose` flag is used for verbose output, and `--update` is used to update to the latest release of the project.
+For now `--update` is only supported for Windows.
 Hope you enjoy!